renovatebot/renovate/docs/usage/config-presets.md

 ## How to Use Preset Configs

 By default, Renovate App's onboarding PR suggests the `["config:recommended]"` preset.
-If you're self-hosting, and want to use the `config:recommended` preset, then you must add `"onboardingConfig": { "extends": ["config:recommended"] }` to your bot's config.
+If you are self-hosting, and want to use the `config:recommended` preset, then you must add `"onboardingConfig": { "extends": ["config:recommended"] }` to your bot's config.

 Read the [Full Config Presets](./presets-config.md) page to learn more about our `config:` presets.